-- the cost and risk of initiating sales and marketing activities; - the timing and cost of, and level of investment in, research and development activities relating to our planned products, which will change from time to time; - our ability to enroll patients in clinical trials and the timing of enrollment; - the cost of manufacturing our Serenz and our neonatology products may vary depending on FDA and other regulatory requirements, the quantity of production and the terms of our agreements with manufacturers; - expenditures that we will or may incur to acquire or develop additional planned products and technologies; - the design, timing and outcomes of clinical studies for Serenz in the U.S. and any planned products or competing planned products; - changes in the competitive landscape of our industry, including consolidation among our competitors or potential partners; - any delays in regulatory review or approval in the U.S., or, if applicable, globally, of Serenz or any of our planned products; - the level of demand for our neonatology products, and for Serenz and any planned products, should they receive approval, in the U.S., or, if applicable, globally, which may fluctuate significantly and be difficult to predict; - the risk/benefit profile, cost and reimbursement policies with respect to our future products, if approved, and existing and potential future drugs that compete with our planned products; - competition from existing and potential future offerings that compete with neonatology products, Serenz or any of our planned products; - our ability to commercialize our neonatology products or any planned product inside and outside of the U.S., either independently or working with third parties; - our ability to establish and maintain collaborations, licensing or other arrangements; - our ability to adequately support future growth;
+- the cost and risk of initiating sales and marketing activities; - the timing and cost of, and level of investment in, research and development activities relating to our planned products, which will change from time to time; - our ability to enroll patients in clinical trials and the timing of enrollment; - the cost of manufacturing our Serenz and our neonatology products may vary depending on FDA and other regulatory requirements, the quantity of production and the terms of our agreements with manufacturers; - expenditures that we will or may incur to acquire or develop additional planned products and technologies; - the design, timing and outcomes of clinical studies for Serenz in the U.S. and any planned products or competing planned products; - · changes in the competitive landscape of our industry, including consolidation among our competitors or potential partners; - · any delays in regulatory review or approval in the U.S., or, if applicable, globally, of Serenz or any of our planned products; - the level of demand for our neonatology products, and for Serenz and any planned products, should they receive approval, in the U.S., or, if applicable, globally, which may fluctuate significantly and be difficult to predict; - the risk/benefit profile, cost and reimbursement policies with respect to our future products, if approved, and existing and potential future drugs that compete with our planned products; - · competition from existing and potential future offerings that compete with neonatology products, Serenz or any of our planned products; - our ability to commercialize our neonatology products or any planned product inside and outside of the U.S., either independently or working with third parties; - our ability to establish and maintain collaborations, licensing or other arrangements; - our ability to adequately support future growth;

-- · potential unforeseen business disruptions that increase our costs or expenses; - future accounting pronouncements or changes in our accounting policies; and - the changing and volatile global economic environment.
+- potential unforeseen business disruptions that increase our costs or expenses; - future accounting pronouncements or changes in our accounting policies; and - the changing and volatile global economic environment.

 The cumulative effects of these factors could result in large fluctuations and unpredictability in our quarterly and annual operating results.
 As a result, comparing our operating results on a period-to-period basis may not be meaningful.
 Investors should not rely on our past results as an indication of our future performance.
 This variability and unpredictability could also result in our failing to meet the expectations of industry or financial analysts or investors for any period.
-If our revenue or operating results fall below the expectations of analysts or investors, the price of our Common Stock could decline substantially.
+If our revenue or operating results fall below the expectations of analysts or investors or below any forecasts we may provide to the market, or if the forecasts we provide to the market are below the expectations of analysts or investors, the price of our Common Stock could decline substantially.
 Such a stock price decline could occur even when we have met any previously publicly stated revenue or earnings guidance we may provide.